jisef/homeLab/README.md

 - 8GB RAM

 ## Implementation
-Use Proxmox, Docker or NixOS
+Use Proxmox, Containers with portainer on debian/nixos

+## LookUp
+- CasaOS
+- uptime kuma